WordPress/blueprints/blueprints/my-wordpress/submitting-plugins-and-apps.md

 - Is the landing page useful immediately after installation?
 - Are dependencies and external services disclosed?
 - Is the submitted app broader than a single plugin entry, or should it be simplified?
-- Does the recipe placement help users complete a real workflow?
 - Are JSON files valid and consistently formatted?

 If something is uncertain, open an issue or draft pull request first and describe the intended user flow.